Magnon-Cooparons in magnet-superconductor hybrids: Results

-where $h_0$ and $\delta h$ respectively capture the static and dynamic components of the induced exchange field $\pmb{h} = J M_s \pmb{m}/ 2 \gamma d_S$, with $M_s$ the FI saturation magnetization.
+where $h_0$ and $\delta h$ respectively capture the static and dynamic components of the induced exchange field $\mathbf{h} = J M_{\mathrm{s}} \mathbf{m}/ 2 \gamma d_{\mathrm{S}}$, with $M_{\mathrm{s}}$ the FI saturation magnetization.
 The contribution of the superconductor dynamics to the excitation under consideration can be evaluated by solving Eqs.~\eqref{eq:usadel} and \eqref{eq:h} up to the first order in $\delta h$.
 The desired spin density in the superconductor is evaluated as~\cite{Bergeret2018}

-where $\mathrm{Tr}_4$ denotes trace over a $4\times4$ matrix (decorated by an overhead $\breve{}~$), $\breve{g}^K$ is the $4 \times 4$ Keldysh component of the full $8 \times 8$ Green's function $\check{g}$, and $N_F$ is the normal state density of states at the Fermi level in S.
+where $\mathrm{Tr}_4$ denotes trace over a $4\times4$ matrix (decorated by an overhead $\breve{}~$), $\breve{g}^{\mathrm{K}}$ is the $4 \times 4$ Keldysh component of the full $8 \times 8$ Green's function $\check{g}$, and $N_{\mathrm{F}}$ is the normal state density of states at the Fermi level in S.

-Following the method outlined above and detailed in the Supplemental Material (SM)~\cite{SM}, we obtain analytic expressions for $\pmb{s}$ [Eq.~\eqref{eq:s}], and thus, the excitation frequency [Eq.~\eqref{eq:omega}] and lifetime [Eq.~\eqref{eq:kappa}].
-These unwieldy expressions simplify considerably in the adiabatic limit of $\omega \ll \Delta_0$, that we discuss first.
-Further, this limit allows us to disregard quasiparticles and focus on the superfluid condensate.
-We find $\delta s_{\perp} \to 0$ in this limit such that the excitation decay rate [Eq.~\eqref{eq:kappa}] is not influenced by S. This is consistent with the nondissipative nature of the condensate. $\delta s_{\parallel} - s_0$ is found to scale as $\sim k^2$ in this limit, such that the excitation frequency becomes $\omega = \tilde{D}_m k^2 + \gamma K$ with $\tilde{D}_m \equiv D_m + \delta D_m$ and
+Following the method outlined above and detailed in Supplementary Note 1, we obtain analytic expressions for $\mathbf{s}$ [Eq.~\eqref{eq:s}], and thus, the excitation frequency [Eq.~\eqref{eq:omega}] and lifetime [Eq.~\eqref{eq:kappa}].
+These unwieldy expressions simplify considerably in the adiabatic limit of $\omega \ll T$, that we discuss first.
+Further, quasiparticles are found to not play an important role in this limit leaving the focus on the superfluid condensate.
+We find $\delta s_{\perp} \to 0$ in this limit such that the excitation decay rate [Eq.~\eqref{eq:kappa}] is not influenced by S. $\delta s_{\parallel} - s_0$ is found to scale as $\sim k^2$ in this limit, such that the excitation frequency becomes $\omega = \tilde{D}_{\mathrm{m}} k^2 + \gamma K$ with $\tilde{D}_{\mathrm{m}} \equiv D_{\mathrm{m}} + \delta D_{\mathrm{m}}$ and